onecrayon/cookiecutter-musketeers-python-api/{{ cookiecutter.directory_name }}/README.md

 In order to update these tools, you must update their pinned version in `Dockerfile` and (for Poetry) in `pyproject.toml` then rebuild your API container using `make build`.

+## Deployment

+This project is configured to run on [Render.com](https://render.com) as a Docker service with a separate managed database.
+Specific instructions on deploying TBD.